bowwowden/CodeKata/README.md

 * Flags: one character, preceded by a minus sign -
 * Values: arguments to be passed to flags, coming in amounts of 0 or 1 values.

-This program should generate a parser for the arguments.
+This program should parse for the arguments.
 These arguments are delimited by spaces or tabs for instance that separate them as distinct values.

 This program also should define a schema which describes the expected arguments.
 It specifies the number and types of flags and values the program expects.